garris/BackstopJS/README.md

 ```

 ### Debugging
-If you are using Chrome-Headless engine then you have the option of displaying the Chrome window as tests are running.
-This can be helpful for visually monitoring your app state at the time of your test.
+You have the option of displaying the Chrome window as tests are running.
+This will allow you to visually see your app state at the time of your test.
 To enable use...
 ```json
 "debugWindow": true
 ```